How to Talk to Doctors Without Being Dismissed

 • "Symptoms change with heat, food, activity, or infections."

-Anchors turn your experience into a timeline.
+Anchors turn an experience into a timeline.

 8. Stay inside the scope of your appointment